ldijkman/Honda-Shadow-VT600C-Honda-Shadow-VLX/README.md

 can tension chain again :-)

-Have a new set, but Scrooge.
+Have a new chain/sprocket set, but me so Scrooge.

 rpm is lower now, so less fuel consumption